 Tolerating MPC Nodes Failures.
-To ensure the continuous operation of a long-term practical MPC system, it is crucial to develop a strategy for handling non-Byzantine node failures.
-Most existing MPC frameworks [5, 33, 36, 40, 81] are designed for one-shot computations and do not adequately address the issue of node crashes.
-When a node becomes unresponsive over extended periods, it risks missing important state updates and becoming ineligible for subsequent MPC tasks.
-Recovering such a node is particularly challenging due to the private nature of each node's internal state, which is not replicated by other nodes.
-This poses the challenge of integrating the privacy strengths of the MPC framework while maintaining the availability inherent in the blockchain.
-Current solutions like Proactive Secret-sharing (PSS) schemes [18, 29, 49, 65] suggest resharing all secret states to a new committee, leading to a quadratic communication overhead-an impractical solution given our expansive private state set.
+Implementing a long-term practical MPC system necessitates a strategy for managing non-Byzantine node crashes and ensuring uninterrupted computation.
+Yet, MP-SPDZ assumes the consistent availability of all players and halts computation upon any deviation, even a benign fault.
+This poses a complex issue: integrating the privacy strengths of MP-SPDZ while maintaining the availability inherent in the blockchain.
+If a node crashes for an extended time, it can miss vital state updates, disqualifying it from future MPC tasks.
+Node recovery is complex because each MPC node's internal state is private and not directly replicated by others.
+Current solutions like Proactive Secret-sharing (PSS) schemes [19, 30, 49, 64] suggest resharing all secret states to a new committee, leading to a quadratic communication overhead-an impractical solution given our expansive private state set.
 Moreover, encompassing the entire state refresh would disrupt ongoing MPC tasks.
 As this recovery consumes resources of other MPC nodes, it is susceptible to resource exhaustion attacks.
-Moreover, MP-SPDZ assumes the consistent availability of all players and halts computation upon any deviation, even a benign fault.